NillionNetwork/nillion-python-starter/examples_and_tutorials/core_concept_multi_party_compute/README.md

 python3 01_store_secret_party1.py
 ```

-5. Follow the cli directions to run part 2 and 3 of the example.
+5. Follow the cli directions to run parts 2 and 3 of the example.